gongouveia/Whisper-Synthetic-ASR-Dataset-Generator/README.md

 - **Audio Enhancement**: Offers audio enhancement features for better quality recordings.
 - **Dataset Management**: Enables users to view, delete, and manage entries in the generated dataset.
 - **Export**: Allows exporting of the dataset for further processing or Hugging Face :hugs:.

+## Future Releases
+Adding metadata to each dataset entry, audio sample rate, length, or speaker gender and age.
+ReadMe update with UI screenshot and video

 ## Installation
 1. Clone the repository: